danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ### Architecture Decision Records

 [ADR](https://adr.github.io/) is a more formal written document to be used when someone would like to propose a significant architectural change to the project.
 It gets submitted as a markdown document in a PR, then team members can discuss via PR comments.
-This is a new format we're experimenting with so I can't yet comment on how effective its been.
+This is a new format we're experimenting with so it's too early to report on its effectiveness.

 What brought this about is since the project code is ~10 years old, we sometimes come across areas of the code where the original developer is long gone and it's not well understood why that particular implementation was chosen.
 There may have been a meeting at that time to discuss the approach, but of course, the conclusions of that meeting are forever lost.
 The idea with ADR docs is to generate discussion about proposed changes *and* have the the reasoning and final decisions captured in writing for posterity.